Uruguayan gov't announces new increase in price of fuel

 Uruguayan authorities Wednesday announced the price of fuel at pumps will go up as of Friday, April 1.
 President Luis Lacalle Pou confirmed that gasoline will go up UR$ 3 (US$ 0.07), from UR$ 74.88 (US$ 1.81) to UR$ 77.88 (US$ 1.88) and UR$ 5 (US$ 0.12) for diesel, from UR$ 53.99 (US$ 1.3) to UR$ 58.99 (US$ 1.49).

-Lacalle also explained the adjustments were below those recommended by URSEA (Energy and Water Services Regulatory Unit), which had suggested an UR$ 15 increase for diesel and around UR$ 8 for gasoline, but the state-run oil company ANCAP opted to cushion the impact on consumers.
+Lacalle also explained the adjustments were below those recommended by Ursea (Energy and Water Services Regulatory Unit), which had suggested an UR$ 15 increase for diesel and around UR$ 8 for gasoline, but the state-run oil company ANCAP opted to cushion the impact on consumers.

 “Again with an effort, in order not to be paying an overprice, we are going to give an increase of $ 5 in diesel oil and $ 3 in gasoline,” Lacalle said.
 “Today we are at an attractive price with respect to Brazil, in fact Brazilians are coming,” he added.